 To generate the 3D pictures I will use a small script that I wrote, simply called anaglyph.py.
 I wrote it in Python using the Python Imaging Library (PIL).
 The script is open source and available directly from github or as a zip file download.

 I will assume that you already have or know how to get

 pip installed.
-My script requires the PIL libray, which can be installed with the following command:
+My script requires the pillow library (successor of PIL), which can be installed with the following command: